Affordable, Accessible, Integrated Healthcare

 Our Dedication to Integrated Care

-SIHF Healthcare offers a lineup of primary care services across our network, including internal medicine, family medicine, obstetrics and gynecology, pediatrics, dental, and behavioral health, to protect both your physical and mental health.
-Many of our locations offer all these services at one site for greater convenience.
+SIHF Healthcare offers a lineup of primary care services across our network, including internal medicine, family medicine, obstetrics and gynecology, pediatrics, dental for children, and behavioral health, to protect both your physical and mental health.

 Community collaboration has been the key to our organization's success.
 We have fostered a dynamic approach to caring that includes shared staff, coordinated services and a joint approach to community problems.